ebourg/StrataDocs/guide/concepts/calculation_flow.md

 The scenarios are specified by the _scenario definition_ input which describes the perturbations to be applied.

-This stage is implemented by `MarketDataFactory` in the method `buildCalculationMarketData` method taking a `ScenarioDefinition`.
+This stage is implemented by `MarketDataFactory` in the method `buildMarketData` method taking a `ScenarioDefinition`.

 ## Calculation runner